-This study will utilize the Parks Canada Standards and Guidelines for the Conservation of Historic Places in Canada as a guiding document and will take into consideration the desired outcomes of both the applicant and the City of Victoria, and balance development with conservation goals.
+This study will utilize the Parks Canada Standards and Guidelines for the Conservation of Historic Places in Canada as a guiding document and will Figure 3: View of south facade of the BCPC Building from Fairfield Road, May 6, 2017.

+take into consideration the desired outcomes of both the applicant and the City of Victoria, and balance development with conservation goals.